googlefonts/how-to-hint-variable-fonts/README.md

 **Note** _The intent is that this Autohinter works well enough for most glyphs.
 Autohinting for all glyphs in the font should be carefully checked and proofed, and certain glyphs may need to be re-hinted manually, either by using the Visual Hinting tools, or by editing the VTT Talk code directly._

-The Autohinter automatically generates VTTTalk (`ctrl + 5`) hinting information for each glyph, which in turn compiles down to low-level TrueType instructions. (`ctrl + 2`)
+The Autohinter automatically generates VTTTalk (`ctrl + 5`) hinting information for each glyph, which in turn compiles down automatically to low-level TrueType instructions. (`ctrl + 2`)

-VTTTalk is a high-level language designed to be easier for typographers to understand, rather than editing the more obtuse lower level true type code.
+VTTTalk is a high-level language designed to be easier for typographers to understand, rather than editing the more obtuse lower level true-type code.
 The main VTT Talk commands are used for the following types of hints

 **Link** The distance between a pair of points is controlled by an entry in the CVT Table.
 Links always use a CVT reference.
 For example contolling the weight of a horizontal crossbar in the vertical direction.